Draggie306/CheatSheets/A level/source/Geography.md

 Interdependence - interrelationships between ACs, EDCs ans LIDCs through trade, foreign aid and migration

-Globalisation - the growing integration and interdependence between peoples’ lives economically, politically and environmentally.
+Globalisation - the growing integration and interdependence between peoples' lives economically, politically and environmentally.

 # [TBD] 2.1 – Changing Spaces; Making Places

-## What’s in a place?
+## What's in a place?

 **Key idea:**

 1.a.
 Places are multi-faceted, shaped by shifting flows and connections which change over time.

 **Content:**

 Case studies of two contrasting place profiles at a local scale, including:
 - their demographic, socio-economic, cultural, political, built and natural characteristics that shape their place identity.
 - their past and present connections that shape the place identity and embed them in regional, national, international and global scales